rust-lang/book/src/ch19-06-macros.md

 We want our procedural macro to generate an implementation of our `HelloMacro` trait for the type the user annotated, which we can get by using `#name`.
-The trait implementation has one function, `hello_macro`, whose body contains the functionality we want to provide: printing `Hello, Macro!
+The trait implementation has the one function `hello_macro`, whose body contains the functionality we want to provide: printing `Hello, Macro!
 My name is` and then the name of the annotated type.